Twitter-backed ShareChat eyes fantasy sports in India – TechCrunch

 An executive who works at one of the top fantasy sports startups in India, speaking on the condition of anonymity, said that despite handing out cash rewards to thousands of users each day, it is still challenging to retain customers after the conclusion of any popular cricket tournament.
 “And that’s after you have somehow convinced them to visit your website or download the app,” he said.

-For ShareChat, which has been exploring ways to monetize its 60 million-plus users and posted a loss of about $58 million on no revenue in the financial year ending March 31, that’s anything but music to the ears.
+For ShareChat, which has been exploring ways to monetize its 60 million-plus users and posted a loss of about $58 million on no revenue in the financial year ending March 31; that’s anything but music to the ears.
 In recent months, the startup, which serves users in more than a dozen local languages, has been experimenting with ads.
+ShareChat has raised about $223 million to date.